devcer/remirror/docs/concepts/extension.md

 ## Lifecycle Methods

 Extensions can customise the editor via these **LifeCycle Methods**.
-Even core functionality like the creation of `Schema` is added to `remirror` via and `Extension`.
+Even core functionality like the creation of `Schema` is added to `remirror` via an `Extension`.
 The following is an outline of the lifecycle methods you can use while working with `remirror`.

 ### `onCreate`